 You Aren’t Dependent On Others for Your Happiness

 Stay away from the Hollywood partial of dependence and relationships.
-Relationships should be two people that act as two individuals as part of a team.
+Relationships should be between two people that act as two individuals as part of a team.

 You should think of it as the way to ‘complete’ yourself or anything along those lines.

 Don’t spend all your time and energy looking for your next relationship or looking to the past.
-Use this time alone to treat yourself, engage yourself and most importantly, love yourself.
+Use this time alone to treat yourself, engage yourself, and most importantly, love yourself.

 Learn how to keep your partner coming back for more, click here and watch this free video from relationship expert, Amy North.